23 Best Restaurants in Reykjavik

 One of their most delicious main courses is the Seafood Pasta.
 The pasta is packed with chard, cod, king prawns, cream, cream cheese, white wine, leek, garlic, mushrooms, carrot, garlic bread, and salad.
 We think you should try one of their many Fish Pans too since it is their specialty.
 Some include the Fish Stew served with béarnaise sauce, cod, potatoes, onions, garlic, celery, white wine, cream, lemon, and rye bread.
 Every dish at Messinn is fresh from the sea and absolutely mouthwatering.

-They also have a location in the center of Selfoss, a highly-rated dining experience to indulge in during your road trip.
+They also have a location in the center of Selfoss, a highly-rated dining experience to indulge in during your road trip by rental car.

 Looking for a meal prepared by a master chef?
 You can find one by making a reservation at the Fish Company.
 Masterchef Lárus Gunnar Jónasson runs this popular restaurant that showcases Nordic fusion dishes combined with traditional Icelandic cuisine.